Sushiscript/sushiscript/docs/language-specification.md

 #### 4.5.1 Simple Types

 - `Unit`: "Trivial" type with only one value (`unit`)
-- `Int`: Signed integer  _todo: specify the range of Int_
 - `Bool`:  Boolean types with only two different values (`true` and `false`)
 - `Char`: Character _todo: specify the range of Char_
+- `Int`: Signed integer  _todo: specify the range of Int_
 - `String`: Character sequence.
-- `Path`: Path may or may not pointing to a valid file in file system.
+- `Path`: Absolute path that may or may not pointing to a valid file
+- `RelPath`: Relative path that may or may not pointing to a valid file
 - `ExitCode`: Exit status of a process or command.
 - `FD`: File descriptor is the logical handle of a opened file.